-Are you struggling to connect with your partner in a positive and productive manner?
-Learning effective communication styles with another person can be difficult because we all have different personalities and viewpoints.
-There are multiple factors that influence how we interact with others.
+Are you struggling to connect with your partner positively and productively?
+Learning an effective communication style with another person can be difficult because we all have different personalities and viewpoints.
+Multiple factors influence how we interact with others.
 One of the most important factors you should be aware of is your communication style.
 There are four types of communication styles that are particularly important to look at.
 By the end of this article, you will have a basic understanding of the four types of communication styles; aggressive, passive, passive-aggressive, and assertive.
 You will also be able to identify if you practice any of the four types of communication styles and when.
-There are a time and place for all of the communication styles and it is up to you to understand when it is appropriate to use each one.
-Through our understanding and identification methods, you will be able to stop unhealthy communication in its tracks and build a newer, healthier style of communication for yourself.
+There is a time and place for all communication styles, and it is up to you to understand when it is appropriate to use each one.
+Through our understanding and identification methods, you will be able to stop unhealthy communication in its tracks and build a newer, healthier communication style for yourself.

-Aggressive communication style is when you state your needs in a way that leaves less room for others who are involved and their needs.
+Aggressive communication style is when you state your needs to leave less room for others who are involved and their needs.
 Aggression tends to come from a place of insecurity.
 The aggressive communication style commonly arises when you feel threatened, perhaps when you feel as though your best interest is in jeopardy.
 Aggressive people may come off as verbally abusive to others.
 Aggressive people may struggle to communicate with their partner because their hostility triggers their partner’s fight or flight instinct and the need to protect themselves.

 Here are some examples of an aggressive communication style:

 - Speaking in a loud and overbearing voice

 - Attempts to dominate

 People who use an aggressive communication style may alienate themselves from others, confirming that they have something to be insecure about by producing fear or hatred in others.
 Not wanting to face these insecurities, aggressive people often struggle to take responsibility for their actions, making it difficult to learn from situations and get the support and love they are yearning for.